partigabor/aromatica-old/content/items/turmeric.md

 bibFile = "static/files/bibliography.json"
 +++

->The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domesticaSee also Yellow zedoary.
+>The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domestica.
+See also Yellow zedoary.

 <center>